Yixf-Self/taggingfile/README.md

 them.

-It's not a good practice to copy them to different directories, because it will occupy more disk space and the modify only act for one copy of the file.
+It's not a good practice to copy them to different directories, because it will occupy more disk space and the modification only act for one copy of the file.

 Symbolic link is a good solution for low disk usage and file consistency.